jeffbruce/jeffbruce.github.io/_posts/2016-04-11-the-enduring-yearning-for-savory-flavors.md

 Extra Bits

 While writing this article, I had a funny idea for a website/app.
-Imagine an app where you can broadcast to your friends your desire to get food, and propose a few restaurant ideas that people can vote on, then a countdown begins with a time limit, encouraging people to reply if they're on the fence.
-If people don't like your restaurant suggestions, they can fire off a counter-proposal and make a game of it.
-A restaurant is automatically decided upon this way, and it would be a fun game in and of itself.
+Imagine an app where you selectively broadcast to your friends your desire to get food.
+You would propose a few restaurant ideas that people can vote on, then a countdown begins with a time limit, encouraging replies from friends who are on the fence.
+If people didn't like your restaurant suggestion(s), they'd be given the option of firing off a counter-proposal, making a game of it.
+A restaurant would automatically be decided upon in this way, which would be a fun game in and of itself.